Proximus Group financial results – FY 2018

 In line with the announced 3-year commitment in 2016, Proximus expects to return over the result of 2019 a gross dividend per share of EUR 1.50.

 Proximus anticipates its 2019 underlying Domestic revenue to remain nearly stable compared to the prior year.
 The 2019 underlying Group EBITDA is expected to remain stable relative to 2018.
-Within the mix, Proximus expects a slight EBITDA growth of its Domestic operations to be offset by an unfavorable EBITDA effect on BICS following a renewed agreement 1 with MTN.
+Within the mix, Proximus expects a slight EBITDA growth of its Domestic operations to be offset by an unfavorable EBITDA effect on BICS following a renewed agreement (Subject to MTN Board ratification) with MTN.
 This includes a progressive insourcing by MTN of the transport and management of its traffic within the Middle East and African regions, while BICS will remain MTN’s preferred provider for International Voice and Messaging services to and from the rest of the world.

 The Group Capex for 2019 is expected to be stable compared to the level of 2018.